 Compensation of Key Management Personnel

+There is no compensation of key management personnel in 2022, 2021 and 2020.
 The Company's accounting and administrative functions are provided by a related party at no cost to the Company.

 13. Commitments and Contingencies